-All students at Chipping Sodbury School have a Head of House, this person is responsible for ensuring your child makes progress and reaches their personal goals whilst at Chipping Sodbury School.
+All students at Chipping Sodbury School have a Head of House This person is responsible for ensuring your child makes progress and reaches their personal goals whilst at Chipping Sodbury School.
 The difference between a Head of House and a Year Head is the students they focus upon.
 Heads of House will be interested in the progress of every student within a house rather than year group.
 This will mean they focus on approximately 30 students in a year group rather than approximately 120.
 The additional benefit of this for you and your child is that this person will not change between Year 7 and year 11.
-This means they will really get to know you and your child and they can focus on your child at crucial times, for example in year 9 and 11 during option times, in year 10 when they move into GCSE or in Year 7 when you are settling in.
+This means they will really get to know you and your child and they can focus on your child at crucial times, for example when they move into GCSE/Options choices or in Year 7 when you are settling in.

-NB: At Chipping Sodbury School we put siblings into the same House (unless parents do not want this).
-This means that as a parent you will deal with the same Head of House and House co-ordinator for all of your children.
-If you are in the sixth form, you will be associated with your house and the Head of House will be available and interested in what you are doing but you will also have Ms Hilleard who will continue to be Head of Sixth form.
+Please note that at Chipping Sodbury School we put siblings into the same House (unless parents do not want this).
+This means that as a parent you will deal with the same Head of House for all of your children.
+If your child is in the sixth form, they will be associated with their house and the Head of House will be available and interested in what they are doing but you will also have Ms Hilleard, Head of Sixth Form.

 Academic mentoring is based on need, identified following reviews and/or through tutor/staff interactions.
 Students identified as likely to benefit from mentoring will be spoken to individually, parents are informed and are involved in the process and a suitable programme of regular sessions will be set up.
 These sessions are likely to run once a week for a period of time (6-10 weeks).

 At CSS your child will mainly attend “house assemblies”, once a week except when we have important information that needs to be shared with them as a year group.
-The assemblies will be mainly delivered by your child's Head of House, supported by your House Co and a member of Senior team.
+The assemblies will be mainly delivered by your child's Head of House supported by a member of Senior Team.
 The assemblies will focus around the co-operative values and promote a growth mindset through aspiration, resilience and responsibility.
 When they have year group assemblies, they will be delivered or co-ordinated by a member of Senior Team who is linked to your child’s year group.

 Life Learning Lessons

 At CSS each child has “life lessons” on their timetable.
-These lessons aim to compliment their other subjects and pro-vide a curriculum that has a very positive impact on all students’ behaviour and safety, that contributes very well to students’ academic achievement, their physical wellbeing, and their spiritual, moral, social and cultural development.
+These lessons aim to complement their other subjects and provide a curriculum that has a very positive impact on all students’ behaviour and safety, that contributes very well to students’ academic achievement, their physical wellbeing, and their spiritual, moral, social and cultural development.